AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 ![The Connect workspace with the plus icon and the Invite a collaborator option highlighted.](/help/assets/connect/establish-connection/invite-collaborator/invite-collaborator.png){zoomable="yes"}

 The **[!UICONTROL Invite a collaborator]** dialog appears, prompting you to enter the information of the invited collaborator.
 Fill in the required fields for [!UICONTROL Company name], [!UICONTROL First name], [!UICONTROL Last name], and [!UICONTROL Email].

+>[!IMPORTANT]
+>
+>Invitations are **tied to the email address provided**.
+Ensure the email address is accurate, as the invited user must use that exact email to accept the invitation and access the product.

 Next, use the dropdown to choose the appropriate role for your partner.
 See the [account roles documentation](../overview/roles.md) for details on available role types in Collaboration.